vegito2002/PersonalCodeReferenceLibrary/Combined.md

 Let's analyze this interactive pattern that is similar to a textbook DH.
 This DH is performed on both parties' ephemeral keys.
 There is no authentication, so the level is `0`.
 Payload is encrypted after DH but it's vulnerable to an active attack.

-## Other security problem discussion
+## 6.5 Other security problem discussion
-### Resist to Downgrade Attack
+### 6.5.1 Resistance to Downgrade Attack
 TLS is vulnerable to `man-in-the-middle` downgrade attack even either party support strong ciphers. `Noise` hashes `protocol name` and `prologue` in the beginning of handshake.
 Each party must confirm their `prologue` are identical before next steps.
 This freedom to include pre-shared possibility into the handshake can securely rule out attacker’s downgrade attempts.

-# Comparison between Noise Pipes and TLS
+# 7. Comparison between Noise Pipe and TLS
 `Noise pipe` is a TLS-like protocol. `Noise pipe` use three handshakes including
 - 1. normal `full handshake`
 - 2. `zero-RTT handshake`